On Lerch's formula for the Fermat quotient: Some consequences of our results for particular cases of

-where $U$ is a Pell number.
-With the application of our Corollary 1, the right-hand side can be evaluated as $s(0, 2) - s(0, 8) - s(3, 8) \equiv -2 \cdot q_2 + 2s(1, 8)$, allowing the values of $s(k, 8)$ to be obtained for all $k$ (see Table 2).
-These are also readily obtainable from the values of $K(r, 8)$ tabulated in Zhi-Hong Sun (\cite{ZHSun1992}, Theorem 3.3).
-As every value of $s(k, 8)$ entails a Pell number, there is no reason to expect that they should be expressible as simple multiples of $q_2$, and the fact that they generally cannot be is proven by the following cases where they vanish while $q_2$ does not (the calculations have been extended to $p \leq 1431906$ without finding any further solution):
+where $U$ is the Pell sequence 1, 2, 5, 12, 29, \dots (OEIS sequence no.\ A000129), and $\left( \frac{2}{p} \right)$ is a Jacobi symbol.
+(Here and in what follows, we shall always begin any quoted sequences at $n=1$ rather than $n=0$.)
+With the application of our Corollary 1, the sum in braces in the right-hand side of (\ref{eq:WilliamsEight}) can be evaluated as $s(0, 2) - s(0, 8) - s(3, 8) \equiv -2 \cdot q_2 + 2s(1, 8)$, allowing the values of $s(k, 8)$ to be obtained for all $k$ (see Table 5).
+We see that in this case, the combined effect of Lerch's and Williams's results is necessary to resolve the values of $s(k, 12)$ for all $k$; but these values are also readily obtainable from the values of $K(r, 8)$ tabulated in Zhi-Hong Sun (\cite{ZHSun1992}, Theorem 3.3).
+As every value of $s(k, 8)$ entails a Pell number, one would not expect that they should be expressible as simple multiples of $q_2$; and the fact that they generally cannot be is proven by the following cases where they vanish while $q_2$ does not (the calculations have been extended to $p < 1,250,000,000$, or in the case $k=0$ to $p < 6,691,500,000,000$, without finding any further solution):

+We can offer no explanation as to why the distribution of zeroes in the tested range is so strikingly uneven.

+Since the vanishing of the sums in the right-hand side of (\ref{eq:WilliamsEight}) is a condition for the failure of the first case of FLT, the same must be true of the Pell quotient.
+This quotient was checked for $p < 1,000,000,000$ by Elsenhans \& Jahnel \cite{ElsenhansJahnel}, who found the following cases for which it vanishes mod $p$: $p$ = 13, 31, 1546463 (see OEIS A238736).
+Charles R.\ Greathouse IV, an editor of the OEIS, has informed us in a personal communication that he has extended the calculations for the Pell quotient to $p = 10^{10}$ without finding a further solution.